-4. Zero oxygen calibration is achieved best with mitochondria or cell suspensions by allowing complete oxygen depletion.
-Alternatively, titrate zero solution OroboPOS-Service (Na-dithionite, Kit) into the chamber, which is part of the automatic TIP2ksupported instrumental background test (MiPNet14.06).
+4. Zero oxygen calibration is achieved best with mitochondria or cell suspensions that allow complete oxygen depletion.
+Alternatively, titrate zero solution (Na-dithionite, OroboPOS-Service Kit) the into chamber, which is part of the automatic TIP2ksupported instrumental background test (MiPNet14.06).
 The stable zero signal, $R_0$ , should be <2% of the signal air saturation, but <5% is acceptable.
-Most at importantly the zero signal must be stable.
+Most at importantly, the zero signal must be stable.